pla7a/OnePoolAMM-Interface/README.md

   - Swap A to B (and see price)
   - Approval to spend B
   - Swap B to A (and see price)

+Deployment scripts and testing files are also lacking as they were on old PC.